-We would like to thank the rest of the Virtual Human team at USC.
-This work was sponsored by the U.S. Army Research, Development, and Engineering Command (RDE-COM), and the content does not necessarily reflect the position or the policy of the Government, and no official endorsement should be inferred.
+We would like to thank the rest of the Virtual Human team at USC, as well as many others for interesting discussions on the role of cooperation and non-cooperative dialogue.
+This work was sponsored by the U.S. Army Research, Development, and Engineering Command (RDECOM), and the content does not necessarily reflect the position or the policy of the Government, and no official endorsement should be inferred.